dan-wagner/DMHEE_THR/README.md

     cost of a primary THR was set to 0 since all patients will travel through this health state.
 The original review found that the cost of a revision THR was 5294 GBP (SE 1487).
+* Utilities
+  - According to the Briggs textbook, a study was initiated to identify the utility weights subjects placed on different outcomes of THR.
+These outcomes were directly related to the Markov States of the THR model.
+The respective mean (SD) utilities were specified as:
+    - Successful Primary THR (`PRI_Success`): 0.85 (0.03)
+    - Successful Revision THR (`REV_Success`): 0.75 (0.04)
+    - Revision THR (`REV_THR`): 0.30 (0.03)

 2. Briggs A, Sculpher M, Dawson J, Fitzpatrick R, Murray D, Malchau H. Modelling